intari/readingtracker/README.md

 In future various interesting graphs could be made once I collect enough statistics

 # Plans for future
-* Make it possible to view your stats data locally
+* Make it possible to actually view your stats data using on-device interface and not only in e-mails

 # Application requirements